 The University's policy and guidance on the ethical review of research undertaken by staff and students which involves human participants is available on the University website.
-This includes Introduction to Research Integrity and Ethics Training, compulsory for all University researchers and students.
 Departmental Policy on Ethical Training Requirements for Research Staff and Graduate Students (mandatory) is available from Canvas.
 It covers all research in which people participate in a direct way by, for example,